NodeBE4/opinion/_posts/2022-03-28-nathanlawkc.md

 ### 4: [2022-04-02 06:34:09+08:00 推文](https://twitter.com/nathanlawkc/status/1510022736676102144)

 Even though he is jailed for more than a year and doesn't know when he can get out, Joshua never gives up and remains in good spirit.<br>Activists like him, Jimmy Lai and Benny Tai are in Stanley Prison, Hong Kong's highest security prison.
-These are blatant political persecution.<br><br>Joshua Wong 黃之鋒 😷: Joshua was transferred to Stanley Prison after finishing his sentence early this month.
-In January, HK Court of Appeal reduced Joshua's sentence to 8 months for participating in the June 4th Vigil.
-The date of his NSL trial is yet to be fixed while he remains in custody.<br>
+These are blatant political persecution.

 ### 5: [2022-04-02 20:58:35+08:00 推文](https://twitter.com/nathanlawkc/status/1510240275855200260)